pastorsj/Graphics-Final-Project/WunderMaze/ReadMe.txt

     This is the main application source file.

 MazeGenerator.cpp
-    This is the main application source file.
+    This contains the implementation that randomly generates a maze of an appropriate size to be used in the maze.

 Model.cpp
-    This is the main application source file.
+    This contains the implementation that is responsible for managing the data associated with a single model.

 ModelManager.cpp
-    This is the main application source file.
+    This contains the implementation that is responsible for acting as a container for models and textures used in the game.

 RenderEngine.cpp
-    This is the main application source file.
+	This contians the implementation of the code responsible for using OpenGL to display everything in the game properly.

 ShaderManager.cpp
     This contains the code responsible for loading, compiling, and setting up